TheRealBecks/passwordy/README.md

 python passwordy.py --password -l 24 -n 1
 ```

-Generate 1 password with a length of 24 characters with special characters from `--password_special_characters1` and `--password_special_characters2` and provide all hashes.
+Generate 1 password with a length of 24 characters with special characters from `--password-special-characters1` and `--password-special-characters2` and provide all hashes.
 Check `--help` if you want to know which characters are used:
 ```
-python passwordy.py --password -l 24 -n 1 --password_special_characters1 --password_special_characters2
+python passwordy.py --password -l 24 -n 1 --password-special-characters1 --password-special-characters2
 ```

-Generate 1 password with a default length of 16 characters with lower and upper ASCII characters, digits and characters from `--password_additional_characters` and provide all hashes:
+Generate 1 password with a default length of 16 characters with lower and upper ASCII characters, digits and characters from `--password-additional-characters` and provide all hashes:
 ```
-python passwordy.py --password --password_additional_characters ".-" -n 1
+python passwordy.py --password --password-additional-characters ".-" -n 1
 ```

 Generate 1 password with a default length of 16 characters with lowerASCII characters and digits and provide all hashes: